schmaeke/velura.nvim/README.md

 ## Configuration

-Velura.nvim allows you to customize the color tint for both background and foreground, so you can set the overall aesthetic.
+velura.nvim allows you to customize the color tint for both background and foreground, so you can set the overall aesthetic.

 ### Available Options